moq-wg/moq-transport/draft-lcurley-warp.md

 response is provided.

 * Track ID:
 Maps the Track URI.
-This field is populated with either the `Track ID` value provided in the request or the one chosen by the peer processing the request.
-The Track ID field in the OBJECT's header messages MUST be populated with the value in this field.
+This field is populated with either the Track ID value provided in the request or the one chosen by the peer processing the request.
+The Track ID field in the OBJECT ({{message-object}}) message headers MUST be populated with the value in this field.

-In certain scenarios, the peer processing the `PUBLISH REQUEST` MUST be prepared to handle OBJECT messages with the `Track ID` matching the one in the `PUBLISH REQUEST`, either by buffering or dropping them as defined by the implementation.

 ## PUBLISH ERROR {#message-publish-error}